snowplow/dbt-snowplow-normalize/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context
 <!-- Add any other context or screenshots about the feature request here. -->

-## Are you interested in contributing this feature?
+## Are you interested in contributing towards this feature?
 <!---
-Let us know if you want to contribute the feature, and whether would need a hand getting started
+Let us know if you want to contribute towards the feature, and whether you would need a hand getting started
 --->